 Perhaps the most "ordinary" Israelis we talked with were those who live in Sderot, located close to the border with Gaza.
-They spoke to us about their personal experience of living with the daily reality of air raid alarms when rockets are launched from Gaza.
-Although the Qassam rockets kill very few people (15 in seven years) and usually fall in uninhabited areas, the psychological toll is great.
-There are at least a few alarms every day at which time they have 15 seconds to get to sheles to the control of the property of t the time time they have 15 seconds to get to sneight ter (a safe room in their house or a public concrete shelter).
-They struggle to instill in their children an understanding that those firing rock-ets represent only a small minority of Palestinians and one of the presenters spoke of his participation in a dialogue group with Palestinians and his reaching out to people be Palestinians and his reaching out to people he knows in Gaza by way of telephone calls several times a week.
+They spoke to us about their personal experience of living with the daily realisty of air raid alarms when rockets are launched from Gaza.
+Although the Qassam rockets kill very few people (15 in seven years) and usually fall in unin-labited areas, the psychological toll is great.
+There are at least a few alarms every day at which time they have 15 seconds to get to shelter (a safe room in their house or a public concrete shelter).
+They struggle to instill in their children in understanding that those firing rockets represent only a small minority of Palestinians and one of the presenters spoke of his participation in a dialogue group with Palestinians and his reaching out to people he knows in Gaza by way of telephone calls several times a week.
 Since 2000 Israel has permitted very few people to enter or leave Gaza.
 One person said, "I am living in Sderot for 20 years.

-I never lost my empathy with the other side.
-I dialogue with Hamas.
+dialogue with Hamas.
 Without its participation, no true peace can be achieved.

 In the West Bank city of Hebron, we met with the spokesman for the Hebron Jewish Settlement.
 Hebron is the place of an ancient Jewish community where Abraham, Sarah and Isaac are buried.
 Jews lived there peacefully from the 1500s till 1929 when Arabs (many from outside Hebron) attacked and killed 67 Jews.
-Some Arabs saved Jewish lives, but it is the deaths that are remembered by the Hebron the deaths that are remembered by the Hebron Jews.
+Some Arabs saved Jewish lives, but it is the deaths that are remembered by the Hebron Jews.
 There is a small museum honoring the dead in that 1929 incident.
 After 1967, Jews began to return.
-They have a reputation for being among the most extreme settlers.
-In 1994, a settler (Baroch Goldstein, M.D., originally from Brooklyn, NY) went into the Ibrahimi mosque (site of the above-mentioned tombs) at dawn on the first day of Ramadan and killed 29 worshippers.
+They have a reputation for herng among the most extreme settlers.
+In 1994, a settler (Baroch Goldstein, M.D., originally from Brooklyn, NY) went into the Ibrahim mosque (site of the above-mentioned tombs) at dawn on the first day of Ramadan and killed 29 worshippers.
 Nineteen more were killed by the Israeli army in the demonstrations after the attacks.
-Our speaker did not refer to the 1994
+Our speaker did not refer to the 1994 events.

 After listening to his angry speech in favor of a Jewish state in all of Palestine, one of our delegates said, "What disturbs me the most as a Jew is certain things I was taught.
 You don't cut the trees of an enemy.
 If they are hungry, you give them bread and water."
-The response was, "Most [of what] you are told is false.
+The response was, "Most [of what] you are told is thise.
 Foreign groups write 'Death to the Arabs' on walls and then take photos.
-Those on the left destroy trees and take photos...
+Those on the left destroy trees and take photos.
 What do you want us to do?
 You want real Jewish law?
 It says you go in and take them out.
 If they are trying to kill you, you kill them."
 (For more from the Hebron settler point of view see www.hebron.com)